What is Bioidentical Hormone Replacement Therapy?

 Both HRT and BHRT hormones are synthesized according to the regulations and requirements of the United States Pharmacopeia (an industry authority that determines standards for drugs).

-BHRT hormones are created and packaged in a compounding pharmacy, where the hormones are inserted in a suppository, cream, or other delivery vehicle.
+BHRT hormones are created and packaged in a compounded bioidentical hormones pharmacy, where the bioidentical hormones are inserted in a suppository, cream, or other delivery vehicle.
 The dosage amounts inserted in each vehicle vary depending on your doctor’s recommendations.

 HRT hormones are manufactured and packaged by pharmaceutical companies.
 But unlike BHRT, HRT hormones are inserted into delivery vehicles in a standardized way — not following a doctor’s dosage recommendation, but according to FDA testing and approval.